 What is Clinical Pilates?

-Clinical pilates adds an additional level of physiological knowledge to the standard pilates exercises.
-This means that the physiotherapist can cater exercises and movements to your specific condition, allowing the appropriate targeting of problem areas promoting greater injury management and recovery.
+Clinical pilates is an individually tailored assessment and treatment approach towards rehabilitation from injury.
+Clinical pilates utilises the additional level of physiological and anatomical knowledge your physiotherapist has to the standard pilates exercises.
+This means that the physiotherapist can provide exercises and movements to your specific condition, allowing the appropriate targeting of problem areas promoting greater injury management and recovery.

-Clinical pilates can be used to treat acute spinal conditions, rehabilitation from chronic neck pain, maintain muscle strength or regain muscle control for postnatal patients.
+Clinical pilates can be used to treat acute spinal conditions, rehabilitation from chronic neck and back pain, rehabilitate sporting injuries,improve muscle control and treat pre and postnatal patients.

 Your physiotherapist will work one-on-one with you to devise a tailor-made program to ensure you recover fully from your condition/injury.

-Once you’ve got excellent technique, control and your symptoms are stable, the physiotherapist may progress you from one-on-one sessions to small groups of up to 3 in our pilates classes program.
+Once you’ve got excellent technique, control and your symptoms are stable, the physiotherapist may progress you from one-on-one sessions to small groups in our pilates classes program.

 How to book an appointment

 If you’re thinking about undertaking clinical pilates to manage your injury, first book an appointment with a physiotherapist.
 They’ll assess your condition and determine the best course of action.
-You might find that you don’t need to undertake clinical pilates or pilates classes.
+You may require some physiotherapy treatment prior to commencing in clinical pilates or pilates class.

 Call your nearest Integrated Health Clinic and book an appointment with a physiotherapist, or alternatively, request an appointment via our website and we’ll get back to you with appointment availabilities.